-Chapter 2 - Zoning Districts

-Section 2.3 Overlay Zoning Districts
+Chapter Chapter 2 - Zoning Districts Section 2.3 - Overlay Zoning Districts

-Subsection 2.3.2 Aquifer Protection Overlay (APO) Districts

-(B) The Brunswick and Topsham Water District shall be notified of any such requests and approvals.

-ix.
-Use or storage of fertilizer, compost, or manure, other than:

-- (A) Slow-release organic fertilizer; - (B) Products used for households and agriculture; and - (C) Natural organic compost that: - (1) Is in keeping, but not limited to, compost approved by USDA National Organic Program; or - (2) Is in keeping with, but not limited to, products that can be used on Maine Organic Farmers and Gardeners Association (MOFGA) Certified Farms; or - (3) Meets the standards and test requirements to qualify for unrestrained distribution under Chapter 419 of the Maine Department of Environmental Protection regulations, titled "Agronomic Utilization of Residuals," as amended.

-x.
-Aerial spraying of pesticides from aircraft, except for applications for public health reasons performed under the auspices of the Town of Brunswick or State of Maine.

-xii.
-Pipelines for transmission of petroleum products or hazardous materials, except natural gas or propane storage and transmission facilities.

-xiii.
-Commercial boat, internal combustion engine, and motor vehicle sales, service, and repair.
+- v.
+The storage of petroleum products in containers with a total volume in excess of ten (10) gallons, except those stored for heating use by that property owner or his designee only. - vi.
+The disposal, storage, or application of sludge or other sludge-containing products, except for the application of Class A composted residuals that are licensed for unrestrained distribution by the Maine Department of Environmental Protection. - vii.
+The disposal of any unregistered automobiles or the storage of more than two (2) unregistered automobiles. - viii.
+Use or storage of pesticides, other than for households or agriculture and those products that are permitted by the Organic Materials Review Institute (OMRI). - (A) The Codes Enforcement Officer may, upon written request, approve an exception to this prohibition to allow pesticides to be used to: - (1) Control or destroy a health hazard (i.e., a pest that has or is likely to have an adverse effect on the health of any person); - (2) Control or destroy pests which have caused infestation to property (i.e., where the presence of pests in numbers or under conditions that involve an immediate or potential risk of substantial loss or damage); or - (3) Control or destroy bees' nests or poison ivy. - (B) The Brunswick and Topsham Water District shall be notified of any such requests and approvals. - ix.
+Use or storage of fertilizer, compost, or manure, other than: - (A) Slow-release organic fertilizer; - (B) Products used for households and agriculture; and - (C) Natural organic compost that: - (1) Is in keeping, but not limited to, compost approved by USDA National Organic Program; or - (2) Is in keeping with, but not limited to, products that can be used on Maine Organic Farmers and Gardeners Association (MOFGA) Certified Farms; or - (3) Meets the standards and test requirements to qualify for unrestrained distribution under Chapter 419 of the Maine Department of Environmental Protection regulations, titled "Agronomic Utilization of Residuals," as amended. - x.
+Aerial spraying of pesticides from aircraft, except for applications for public health reasons performed under the auspices of the Town of Brunswick or State of Maine. - xi.
+Pipelines for transmission of petroleum products or hazardous materials, except natural gas or propane storage and transmission facilities. - xii.
+Commercial boat, internal combustion engine, and motor vehicle sales, service, and repair. - xiii.

-xiv.
 Metal plating operations.

-xv.
+- xiv.
 Dry cleaning operations.

+- xv.
+Truck terminals.

-xvi.
+- xvi.
 Furniture stripping, painting, and wood preserving operations.

-xvii.
+- xvii.
 Mining operations.

-xviii.
+- xviii.
 Sand and gravel extraction.

-b.
-Uses or management practices not listed above may be permitted in the APO3 District provided that they are allowed in the underlying base zoning district, will not have an unreasonable adverse effect on the water supply, and meet the performance standards in Section 2.3.2.F (Performance Standards for Aquifer Protection Overlay (APO) Districts).
+- b.
+Uses or management practices not listed above may be permitted in the APO3 District provided that they are allowed in the underlying base zoning district, will not have an unreasonable adverse effect on the water supply, and meet the performance standards in Subsection 2.3.2.F (Performance Standards for Aquifer Protection Overlay (APO) Districts).